Wuvist/lcpc/lcpc.typ

+#import "paper_template.typ": paper

+#show: doc => paper(
-= Living Cost Pressure Curve in Singapore
+  title: [Living Cost Pressure Curve in Singapore],
-Weng Wei
+  authors: (
+    (
+      name: "Weng Wei",
+      affiliation: "",
+      email: "",
+      note: "Singapore Management University, wei.weng.2022@mse.smu.edu.sg",
+    ),
+  ),
+  date: "Mar 2024",
+  abstract: [In this paper, I propose a new economy indicator: LCPC - Living Cost Pressure Curve, aiming to provide holistic view of living cost pressure of a society.
+I used Singapore as the example, but the methodology is applicable to other economies, and possible to make cross comparison of LCPC among different economies.], // replace lorem(80) with [ Your abstract here. ]
+  keywords: [
+    Household Analysis, Household Finance, Demographic Economics, Economic indicator, Social indicator,],
+  acknowledgments: "This paper is a work in progress.", doc,
+)

+#set text(spacing: 100%)
+#set par(
+  leading: 1.2em,
+  first-line-indent: 2em,
+  justify: true,
+)

-= Summary
+= Introduction

 Singapore is an advanced economy sometimes famous for its high GDP per capita and high living cost.
 These fames are usually news headlines which may be biased[ref TBA].
-Existing economic indicators may help public to have a glimpse of Singapore's economic from certain aspects, but they are usually not comprehensive.
-Public need to digest multiple economic indicators in order to have a better understanding of Singaporean's living cost pressure.
-In this paper, I propose a new economy indicator: LCPC - Living Cost Pressure Curve, which provide holistic view of living cost pressure of a society in a single curve.
-My focus will be Singapore, but the methodology should be applicable to other economies, cross comparison of LCPC among different economies is also possible.
+Existing economic indicators may help public to have a glimpse of Singapore's economic from certain aspects, but seems none is directly reflecting living cost pressure in a society.
+People need to digest multiple economic indicators in order to have a better understanding of Singaporean's living cost pressure.

-= Issues of existing economic indicators

-== CPI
+Existing economic indicators have different issue when used for understanding living cost.

 When considering living cost, Consumer Price Index (CPI) is a commonly used indicator.
 According to Singapore Statistic Department[ref TBA], the annual CPI using 2019 As Base Year increase from 74 in 2000 to 109 in 2022, but it doesn't imply that Singaporean's living cost pressure also increased by 47%.
 Singaporeans's income level may also increase during the same period.
 If income level increase at a faster rate than CPI, the actual economic pressure from living cost may drop.

-== GDP per capita measured in PPP

-GDP per capita includes income factors, but it could be distorted.
+GDP per capita measured in PPP includes income factors, but it could be distorted.
 For example, an economy like Singapore which has significant portion of GDP contributed by international trade, its GDP may not fully reflects the income level of local people.

-== Worldwide Cost of Living by EIU

 Another commonly cited indicator is the Economist Intelligence Unit's (EIU) Worldwide Cost of Living (WCOL) survey.
 In this yearly survey, it consistently ranks Singapore as the city with highest live cost in the world and attracts media attentions.